What this page is based on

 Use this guide with the right follow-up pages

-Start with the homepage calculator to test your own numbers, then compare this topic with How much money do I need to buy a house in the UK?, Leasehold costs in the UK, Insurance costs for home buyers in the UK and Taxes and official fees for buying a home in the UK.
+Start with the homepage calculator to test your own numbers, then compare this topic with First Year Cost of Buying a House in the UK, How much money do I need to buy a house in the UK?, Hidden costs of buying a house in the UK and Mortgage fees and costs in the UK.

 Mortgage, council tax and utilities

-Monthly cost owning a home UK usually starts with the mortgage because that is the largest regular line for many households.
+The monthly cost of owning a home in the UK usually starts with the mortgage because that is the largest regular line for many households.
 But the mortgage payment is only the headline.
-Council tax, gas, electricity, water, broadband and other standing household bills form the core cost of simply occupying the property.
+Council tax, gas, electricity, water, broadband and other household bills form the core cost of simply occupying the property.

 A buyer moving from a rental may find some of these familiar, but owner-occupation can still feel different because there is no landlord absorbing repair risk or arranging certain services in the background.